Agents & BDS — Overview

 | OpenClaw + ClawHub | powerloom-bds-univ3/SKILL.md | curl -sL https://raw.githubusercontent.com/powerloom/powerloom-bds-univ3/main/SKILL.md |

-The bds-agent-py skill is framework-neutral: it covers the metering HTTP surface, CLI commands, env vars, and common mistakes for any orchestrator, not just OpenClaw.
+The bds-agent skill file (shipped from the bds-agent-py repo) is framework-neutral: it covers the metering HTTP surface, CLI commands, env vars, and common mistakes for any orchestrator, not just OpenClaw.

 Background